Please scroll to the bottom of this post for a printable recipe ###

 - 2 ½ cups tomato juice (I prefer V-8)

-- Discard a couple of the outer leaves from the cabbage head, since they are usually damaged, thus not usable.
+- Remove and discard a couple of the outer leaves from the cabbage head, since they are usually damaged.

-- Trim off the top of the core like this:
+- Trim off the top of the core and haul out the core.

 - Fill a large pot 2/3 full with water.